canonical/starbase/.github/PULL_RELEASE_TEMPLATE.md

-- [ ] Have you followed the contributing document??
+- [ ] Have you followed the guidelines for contributing?
 - [ ] Have you signed the [CLA](http://www.ubuntu.com/legal/contributors/)?
 - [ ] Have you successfully run `tox`?